Duolingo Max Review 2026: Is it worth it?

 | Audio Speeds | One speed | Slow + natural speed |

-| Structured Lessons | Yes (gamified) | Yes (conversation-focused) |
+| Structured Lessons | Yes (gamified) | Yes (200+ conversation lessons) |

-| Works on | iOS only | All devices |
+| Works on | iOS and Android | All devices |

 My honest recommendation: